parulina/parupaint/README.md

-## PARUPAINT 0.80 ALPHA PREVIEW
+## PARUPAINT ALPHA PREVIEW
 This is my painting program.
 You can paint with others!
 And there's even a [web client](http://github.com/paruluna/parupaint-web)!

 It has support for wacom tablets.

-qtpp is pretty barebones, please don't be surprised if something breaks.

 ### FEATURES
 - Multiplayer painting
 - Websocket, allowing web clients
-- Animation abilities
+- Animation
 - Key focused navigation
 - Multiple save and export options:
  - Save as OpenRaster (ORA), Parupaint archive (PPA)